 Accoding to About.com, Veganism is a type of vegetarian diet that excludes meat, eggs, dairy products and all other animal-derived ingredients.
 Many vegans also do not eat foods that are processed using animal products, such as refined white sugar and some wines.
 Most vegans also avoid the use of all products tested on animals, as well as animal-derived non-food products, such as leather, fur and wool.

+Vegan refers to either a person who follows this way of eating, or to the diet itself.
+What do vegans eat?
 This is perhaps the most common question about veganism.
 A vegan diet includes all grains, beans, legumes, vegetables and fruits and the nearly infinite number of foods made by combining them.
 Many vegan versions of familiar foods are available, so you can eat vegan hot dogs, ice cream, cheese and vegan mayonnaise.

 With all this said, I have a funny to tell...